folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 We still have sending, receiving and parallel, and allow recursion and termination.
+Channel creation is still part of the grammar (the $n$ in $\news{n}P$ can take a session name $s_{[p]}$) but is restricted to mean that all endpoints in $P$ are simultaneously bound.
-Channel creation has been removed for simplicity: we will use only one globally available channel.
-This channel is implemented as a queue which means that sends are non-blocking.
+In practice this means that there is only one globally available message channel.
+This global channel is implemented as a queue which means that sends are non-blocking.

 The primary extension is choice: where the $\pi$-calculus has non-deterministic choice between $\pi$-terms, the process calculus has labeled deterministic choice.
 The choice is determined by the state of the program.
 The selector picks a label and sends it to the offerer.
-Both parties will pick the branch that the label corresponds to.
+Both parties will coordinate to pick the branch that the label corresponds to.
 Choice could be implemented as a combination of send/receive and if-then-else, but they are primitives here because each branch can have a different type (this will become clearer in Section \ref{session-types}.)

 Finally, we allow the sending of thunks - functions that take `Unit` as their argument and return a process term (i.e. a piece of program that can be executed).
 The fact that we can send programs - and not just values - means that our calculus is a higher-order calculus.
-The sending of thunks provides "protocol delegation via abstraction passing".
+The sending of thunks provides protocol delegation via abstraction passing (see Section \ref{abstraction-passing}).

-A side-effect of the function values is that there are two ways of defining recursion: using the $\mu$ process constructor or using the $\lambda$ value constructor.
+A side-effect of the function values is that there are two ways of defining recursion: using the $\mu X.P$ process constructor or using the $\lambda x.P$ value constructor.
 In the implementation the former has been removed.

 ## Implementing the PPDP calculus in Haskell

 The implementation uses an algebraic data type (union type/sum type) to encode all the constructors of the grammar.
-We use the `Fix` type to factor out recursion from the grammar.
+We use the `Fix` type (Appendix \ref{fix}) to factor out recursion from the grammar.
 As mentioned we omit the process-level recursion.

 ```haskell
 type Participant = String